Teaching Meditation for Grief: What I’ve Learned About Pacing, Presence, and Permission

 Teaching meditation for grief as a professional

-If you are a meditation teacher, yoga teacher, or therapist, you already have the foundation.
+If you are a meditation teacher, yoga teacher, therapist, coach, chaplain, death doula, or group facilitator, you may already have a strong foundation.

 You need to be steady enough to stay.